-Company details Dow Agrosciences (NZ) Ltd, fully owned subsidiary of DowElanco 1 .
+To a Company details Dow Agrosciences (NZ) Ltd, fully owned subsidiary of DowElanco .
 Registered Office: 89 Paritutu Road, New Plymouth General Manager: Peter Dryden Formerly Ivon Watkins Dow.
-Located in urban Paritutu, suburb of New Plymouth , New Zealand Location of damage The primary location of damage is New Plymouth, however IWD products Location of damage containing 2,4,5-T were sprayed extensively around New Zealand's agricultural and forestry land to control weeds.
-A working party report states that at least 3.4 kg of dioxin was sprayed over New Zealand agricultural and forestry land in such products 2 .
-Company Activity Ivon Watkins Dow (IWD), commenced producing 2,4,5-T in New Plymouth company Activity in 1948.
+Located in urban Paritutu, suburb of New Plymouth , New Zealand Location of damage The primary location of damage is New Plymouth, however IWD products containing 2,4,5-T were sprayed extensively around New Zealand's agricultural and forestry land to control weeds.
+A working party report states that at least 3.4 kg of dioxin was sprayed over New Zealand agricultural and forestry land in such products .
+Company Activity Ivon Watkins Dow (IWD), commenced producing 2,4,5-T in New Plymouth in 1948.
 In 1969, the company moved its plant into the urban area of Paritutu.
-IWD imported trichlorophenol (TCP) from the USA and Germany until 1969, when they started manufacturing TCP in New Plymouth 3 .
+IWD imported trichlorophenol (TCP) from the USA and Germany until 1969, when they started manufacturing TCP in New Plymouth .
 In 1987, this plant was the last in the world still producing 2,4,5-T. 2,4,5-T was one of the ingredients in the infamous chemical substances, agent orange, which was used as a defoliant in the Vietnam war.
 2,4,5-T was contaminated with dioxin and thus the use of the chemical contaminated people and the environment with dioxin.
-Type of incident(s) - IWD buried waste that subsequently leached. · The or mendend(2) - There was an explosion at the plant in 1972. - An equipment failure in the TCP plant in April 1985 released up to 735 mg of dioxin 4 . - The company incinerated dioxin contaminated waste in an urban area. - IWD produced dioxin-contaminated products.
-Between 1975 and 1979, the company incinerated 6 kg of dioxin in liquid wastes 5 .
-A total of 85 tonnes of sludges was incinerated between 1986 to 1990 6 .
+Type of incident(s) - IWD buried waste that subsequently leached. - There was an explosion at the plant in 1972. - An equipment failure in the TCP plant in April 1985 released up to 735 mg of dioxin . - The company incinerated dioxin contaminated waste in an urban area. - IWD produced dioxin-contaminated products.
+Between 1975 and 1979, the company incinerated 6 kg of dioxin in liquid wastes .
+A total of 85 tonnes of sludges was incinerated between 1986 to 1990 .
 Phenoxy sludge was buried in drums at two separate sites.
-The majority of the drums 7 have been recovered from one of these sites.
+The majority of the drums have been recovered from one of these sites.
 The other site, Waireka farm, situated in a gully near the coast, was found to be leaching waste.
-The drums were recovered in 1985 and reburied a few hundred metres inland in a lined landfill 8 .
-The old Waireka site was recently discovered to be leaching 2,4,5-Т. In 1985 the company was reported as saying that in no instance has it been proven that dioxin is responsible for any permanent damage either to people or the environment 9 .
+The drums were recovered in 1985 and reburied a few hundred metres inland in a lined landfill .
+The old Waireka site was recently discovered to be leaching 2,4,5-T. 1 1005 11 In 1985 the company was reported as saying that in no instance has it been proven that dioxin is responsible for any permanent damage either to people or the environment .
 Ironically according to a 1965 internal memo written by Dow's toxicology director, Dr. V.K.
 Rowe: "As you well know, we had a serious situation in our operating plants because of contamination with 2,4,5-trichlorophenol with impurities, the most active of which is 2,3,7,8-tetrachlorodibenzo-p-dioxin.
 The material is exceptionally toxic; it has tremendous potential for producing chloracne and systemic injury."
-Furthermore according to a recent Deuters report the UC Air Farres has Furthermore, according to a recent Reuters report, the US Air Force has found strong links between adult onset diabetes and Agent Orange.
+Furthermore, according to a recent Reuters report, the US Air Force has found strong links between adult onset diabetes and Agent Orange.
 Vietnam veterans stated that they hoped that this would be added to the other nine diseases veterans were eligible for compensation for, including a range of cancers and chloracne.
-L

-1 The sole shareholder is DOWELANCO BV Aert Van Nesstraat, 3012 Ca Rotterdam, The Netherlands.
-Dowelanco is subsidiary of Dow Chemicals.
-2 A Report by a Working Party to the Environmental Council, Commission for the Environment for the Environmental Council,
+$^1$ The sole shareholder is DOWELANCO BV Aert Van Nesstraat, 3012 Ca Rotterdam, The Netherlands.
+Dowelanco is subsidiary of Dow Chemicals